kefaslungu/enhancedTouchGestures/readme.md

 This touch mode, available in browse mode, allows you to navigate the document by selected element.
 This mode is entered automatically when browse mode becomes active, including switching to a browse mode document.
 From this mode, flicking up or down with one finger cycles through available element navigation modes, while flicking right or left with one finger moves to next or previous chosen element, respectively.
 Once you move away from browse mode documents or switch to focus mode, object touch mode will be used.

-Available touch browse mode elements are: default (move through elements/objects regardless of type), links, buttons, form fields, headings, frames, tables, lists, graphics, landmarks, embedded objects (dialogs and web apps, for example), and text paragraphs.
+Available touch browse mode elements can vary between NVDA versionns.
+For NVDA 2025.3.3 and 2026.1, the available elements are default (move through elements/objects regardless of type), headings, tables, links, form fields, lists, frames, graphics, landmarks, embedded objects (dialogs and web apps, for example), and text paragraphs.
+In NVDA 2026.2, the available elements by default are default, headings, tables, links, form fields, and lists, with additional elements selectable from browse mode NVDA settings category.

 Note: this feature is included in NVDA 2026.2.

 ## Synth settings touch mode

 You can use this mode to quickly change synthesizer settings such as choosing a voice and changing volume.
 In this mode, use two finger flick left or right to move between synth settings and use two finger flick up and down gestures to change values.
 This gestures mirrors that of synth settings ring commands on the keyboard.

+## Version 26.06

+* If running NVDA 2026.2, browse touch mode next/previous element type reporting behavior will match NVDA screen reader.
+* Reordered browse touch mode elements order to follow NVDA 2026.2 order.

 ## Version 26.05